tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_other_tool_options.md

 <img src="images/readmeio_manual_api.png" style="border: 1px solid #dedede;" />

-Readme.io provides a robust GUI for creating API documentation, in a way that is more extensive and well-designed than virtually any other platform available.
-The Readme output provides an interactive, try-it-out experience with endpoints:
+Overall, Readme.io provides a robust GUI for creating API documentation, in a way that is more extensive and well-designed than virtually any other platform available.
+The output includes an interactive, try-it-out experience with endpoints:

 <img src="images/readmeiotryitout.png" style="border: 1px solid #dedede;" />

 The experience is similar to Swagger in that the response appears directly in the documentation.
 This API Explorer gives you a sense of the data returned by the API.

 Readme.io is a pretty sweet platform, and you don't have to worry about describing your API based on a specification based on either RAML or Swagger.
 But this also has downsides.
-It means that your doc is tied to the Readme.io platform.
-Additionally, you can't auto-generate the output from annotations in your source code.
+It means that your doc is tied to the Readme.io platform (though some export options are available).

-Additionally, if the cloud location for your docs isn't an option, that may also pose challenges.
+Additionally, if the cloud location for your docs isn't an option, the Readme platform may pose challenges.
 Finally, there isn't any content re-use functionality, so if you have multiple outputs for your documentation that you're single sourcing, Readme.io may not be for you.

 Even so, the output is sharp and the talent behind this site is top-notch.
-The platform is constantly growing with new features, so maybe all of this functionality will eventually be there.
+The platform is constantly growing with new features, and there are many high-profile companies with their docs on Readme.

 Here are a few sample API doc sites built with Readme.io: